yggdrasil-network/yggdrasil-network.github.io/installation-windows.md

 sitemap: true
 ---

+# Installing manually on Windows

+Yggdrasil is supported on Windows.
+You can either [download the latest binary from CircleCI](builds.md).

 ## TAP Driver

 Yggdrasil depends on the OpenVPN TAP driver to work on Windows.
 There are two flavours of this driver: